Treatment for abdominal scars causing lower back pain

 Choose Graceville Physio, Pain Slayers for your abdominal scar treatment

-We offer physiotherapy sessions in our private treatment rooms or via Skype to teach you how to do the home treatments as described above.
+We offer physiotherapy sessions in our private treatment rooms or via Telehealth to teach you how to do the home treatments as described above.

 If you have had abdominal surgery in the past and are getting lower back pain, abdominal pain or having problems with your bowels, physiotherapy may be able to help reduce your symptoms and get you back to doing what you love doing.
 Contact the team at Graceville Physio today to book an appointment.